 This is a tax form after all.
 Some people fill out their own taxes but when they need help they hire an accountant.
 Hiring a lawyer to do your taxes might work out for you but it would likely be a coincidence.
 Even if it does work out, you would have been better off hiring an accountant who specializes in non-profit taxes.
 Someone who regularly files 990s and conducts audits for non-profits will be far more aware of the potential pratfalls of a new non-profit than a lawyer who is just trying to get credit for their pro-bono hours.

 Even though the Unfunded List team had experience in this there were still some elements that confused us since it wasn’t something that we did on a regular basis.
 To complicate matters, because we wanted to form in D.C. there were a number of local issues we knew nothing about.
-We hired the D.C.-based accounting firm, Raffa, P.C., and worked with Frank Smith the head of their nonprofit division.
+We hired a D.C.-based accounting firm and worked with the head of their nonprofit division.
 Our application was accepted and approved and took just over 2 months.
-See our full application by clicking the link here.
+Ultimately, we believe we could have handled the filing ourselves and saved the several thousand dollars we paid to the accountant.
+A pro-bono accountant is likely hoping that eventually you will pay him serious money for his auditing services.
+That was the case here, with us, even on a paid contract.
+You can see our full application by clicking the link here.
 Feel free to use it as a starting point for your own application.

 Disclaimer: The information in this blog post (“post”) is provided for general informational purposes only, and may not reflect the current law in your jurisdiction.
 No information contained in this post should be construed as legal or accounting advice from Unfunded List or the individual author, nor is it intended to be a substitute for legal counsel on any subject matter.
 The author is neither a lawyer nor an accountant.